Creating a Series

 Pandas excels in data aggregation and group operations.
 The groupby()

-function is particularly powerful, allowing you to segment your data into groups, apply functions, and combine the results, facilitating complex analyses and insights.
+function is particularly powerful, allowing you to segment your data into groups, apply functions, and combine the results, helping with complex analyses and insights.

 # Grouping data and calculating mean